 When your child is misbehaving, snuggling is the last thing on your mind.
 However, for many children, the connection is just what they require!
-You will be able to notice that your child is hurting and in need of help if you can see past the behaviour and disregard all of the huge sentiments and overpowering emotions.
+You will be able to notice that your child is hurting and in need of help if you can see past the behavior and disregard all of the huge sentiments and overpowering emotions.
 Spend some quality time or give frequent hugs to create those connections.
-Find your childrens love language and speak it to them.
+Find your children’s love language and speak it to them.

 Teach At A Better Moment

 When everyone has calmed down, you may discuss what occurred and how to do things better the next time.